-ANA Executive Director Edward C. Rochette says, "Prior to the announcement of Dwight Manley's donation, the ANA had raised nearly \$450,000 for its Headquarters Renovation Fund.
+ANA Executive Director Edward C. Rochette says, "Dwight Manley's donation to the ANA brings the total of its Headquarters Renovation Fund to nearly \$700,000.
 The ANA undertook the remodeling in 2001 in concert with the creation of a new, technologically enhanced exhibit area for the Harry W. Bass Jr. Collection of America's finest gold coins.
 That exhibit was financed by the Bass Foundation, while the funds for the renovation of the Museum and Library were drawn from the Association's general accounts before we undertook a focused fund-raising campaign."